textadventures/quest/docs/tutorial/interacting_with_objects.md

 You should have added a newspaper object as an exercise at the end of the previous section.
 If you didn't, add one now.
 We're going to make this an object that the player can take.

-This is very easy to do - simply go to the "Inventory" tab.
+This is very easy to do - simply go to the _Inventory_ tab.
 You have a couple of different options for "Take":

-Default behaviour: You'll want to use this for most of your take-able objects.
+- Default behaviour: You'll want to use this for most of your take-able objects.
 This option gives you the "Object can be taken" checkbox, and the ability to specify a "take message" which is printed when the player takes (or attempts to take) the object.

-Run script: If you want full control over what happens when the player attempts to take the object, choose this option.
+- Run script: If you want full control over what happens when the player attempts to take the object, choose this option.
 We will cover scripts later on in the tutorial, so don't choose this for now.

 To let the player take the newspaper, we just need to tick the "Object can be taken" box.
 If you don't specify a message, you'll get a default message - "You pick it up".
 If you want something a bit more imaginative, you can enter a Take Message such as "You fold the newspaper and place it neatly under your arm".